 The internet is full of lists of interview mistakes.
 Most of them are extremely vague and don’t apply to hospitality jobs.
 This list is not unique, but we’ve added a twist to help people interviewing for a hospitality job.

-The interviewer wants specific information.
+The job interview professional wants specific information.
 Talking over, or trying to get the last word in, is one of the biggest mistakes the job Candidate can make.
 The interviewer might be trying to interrupt because the information you offer is not what they are looking for.
 Or, they might be trying to assess your personality.

 They may also, mistakenly, misinterpret your ‘gabbiness’ as a sign of stress and nervousness.